 In the absence of an appropriation, staff will be needed to monitor incoming mail concerning pending litigation; to review new charges in order to seek emergency judicial relief as authorized by statute or procedural rules; and/or to comply with litigation responsibilities and obligations under court orders where extensions and stays have not been granted.

-The Office of General Counsel will retain 15 staff members-13 Regional Attorneys in the Field (on a rotating basis) and 2 Staff in Headquarters in order to support these excepted emergency functions.
+The Office of General Counsel will retain 15 staff members-13 Regional Attorneys in the Field (on a rotating basis)1 and 2 Staff in Headquarters in order to support these excepted emergency functions.

 In order to carry out the intake and logging of appeals and requests for reconsideration, three to four staff will be retained as needed to protect filing dates for intake, phone, and mail functions.

 The Chair, and all other presidentially-appointed staff subject to Senate confirmation, will continue to carry out their responsibilities.
-To support the duties of the Chair, the Chief Operating Officer and one additional support staff (the Administrative Officer, the Executive Assistant, or Administrative Support Assistant) will remain on call as needed.
+To support the duties of the Chair, the Chief Operating Officer or the Deputy Chief Operating Officer and one additional support staff (the Administrative Officer, the Executive Assistant, or Administrative Support Assistant) will remain on call as needed.
 To support the duties of the remaining Commissioners, the Chair's support staff person will also be able to perform payroll functions and address travel emergencies for all Commissioners as necessary

-Total staff: Two staff would be retained or on call.
+Total staff: Three staff would be retained or on call.

 In order to maintain needed communication with Congressional and media stakeholders and provide timely and necessary information to the Office of the Chair concerning congressional developments and actions, the Office of Communications and Legislative Affairs will retain the Office Director and Deputy Director on a rotational basis.